EliasVincent/joplin-email-note/README.md

 - Works via the command palette too
 - Filters the # from the headings from your note
     - Only works with correctly spaced `# something` headings
+- There's also an option to convert to HTML instead
 - Right click selected text to only send the selection

 Feel free to tell me your suggestions on how to improve it! 😄